 This early canvas by Julian Alden Weir is a visual homage to the Barbizon School, a group of nineteenth-century French painters who worked in a village of the same name near the Fontainebleau forest on the outskirts of Paris.
-This French style of painting, characterized by a sunlit palette of greens and browns, brushy application of paint, and pastoral depiction of nature, was absorbed by the artist while training abroad between 1873 and 1877.
+This style of painting, characterized by a sunlit palette of greens and browns, brushy application of paint, and pastoral depiction of nature, was absorbed by the artist while training abroad between 1873 and 1877.
 Weir would later embrace Impressionism, along with his close friend and fellow artist John Henry Twachtman, whose work is represented nearby.

 Oil on canvas